Strength in Diversity

 Our goal is to increase the number of women, minorities and other underrepresented groups active in disclosing, patenting and licensing of inventions and provide them with the mentoring and resources necessary for the development of technologies and entrepreneurship.

-AUTM will work with research universities to increase entrepreneurship training opportunities for graduate students and postdoctoral fellows, and help them adopt policies that enable faculty to engage in entrepreneurial activities without jeopardizing their success in their career.
+AUTM will work with research universities to increase entrepreneurship training opportunities for female scientists and help them adopt policies as needed that enable faculty to engage in entrepreneurial activities without jeopardizing their success in their career.